Introduction

 Valid syntax of produced samples

-The main idea is to formulate JavaScript language as context-free grammar, then apply random production rules.
-The below script was generated by grammar-based fuzzer.
+The main idea is to model JavaScript as a context-free grammar and then apply random production rules.
+The script below was generated by a grammar-based fuzzer.

 1 | ...; |

-However, the exception may occur when v4.slice is not a function, which will make the following statement would not be executed.
-This could be solved by adding try-catch, but it will make two pretty different things for a JIT compiler.
+However, an exception may occur when v4.slice is not a function, which prevents the following statement from executing.
+This could be solved by adding try-catch, but that would mean something very different for a JIT compiler.

 High degree of semantic correctness

-This requirement is harder to achieve than syntactical correctness.
-There are multiple options for this:
+This requirement is harder to achieve than syntactic correctness.
+There are multiple options:

 Precise type tracking in generated code.

-Use mutational approach, only keep semantically valid samples in corpus.
+Use a mutation-based approach and keep only semantically valid samples in the corpus.

 Definition of sensible mutations of JavaScript code

-The mutation possible at different levels, from source code level to bytecode level.
+Mutation is possible at different levels, from the source code level to the bytecode level.

-As mentioned in the previous part, FuzzIL is a intermediate language, and it used to capture control flow and data flow.
-There are four mutation methods defined on the IL, which are operation mutator, input mutator, splice mutator and insertion mutator.
+As mentioned above, FuzzIL is an intermediate language used to capture control flow and data flow.
+Four mutation methods are defined on the IL: operation mutator, input mutator, splice mutator, and insertion mutator.

 Minimization

-Since mutation can only grow a program in size, minimization has been required before inserting them into the corpus.
-The algorithm of minimization is simple, the psuedocode is as below:
+Since mutation can only grow a program in size, minimization is required before inserting programs into the corpus.
+The minimization algorithm is simple; the pseudocode is shown below:

 1 | remove one instruction (starting at end) |

-Thus, the program will be minimized until it has no instruction could be remove without changing its behavior.
-The cost of this algorithm is very expensive, so there is much room for improvement here.
+Thus, the program is minimized until no instruction can be removed without changing its behavior.
+This algorithm is very expensive, so there is much room for improvement here.

 Guided Fuzzing

-The feedback system will be plugged in to stimulate the programs have future mutations.
-There is a method called edge-coverage, which is similar to afl, has been implemented.
+The feedback system is plugged in to encourage programs to undergo further mutations.
+A method called edge-coverage, which is similar to AFL, has been implemented.

 Synchronization

-I think this part is interesting, this process let me think about hadoop.
-There is a master node and a couple of worker node.
-At begin, the worker will begin to find something in the program independently, when one of them find some interesting, they will notify the master node.
+I find this part interesting because the process reminds me of Hadoop.
+There is a master node and several worker nodes.
+At the beginning, the workers explore the program independently.
+When one of them finds something interesting, it notifies the master node.

 ![]() |